Edward Norton Says Donald Trump’s Transition Delay Aimed At ‘Nixon-Style’ Deal To Concede: ‘Call. His. Bluff.’

 The actor went on to describe Trump as a “mobster” who was trying to “bully” the United States by threatening the nation’s democratic foundations.
 Norton made repeated calls for the president’s bluff to be called, interspersed with a tirade of invective directed at Trump.

 “Call.
 His.
-Bluff.”
-Norton tweeted.
+Bluff,” Norton tweeted.

 It’s not the first time Norton’s made his voice heard in the political arena.
 In 2004, he urged college students to vote against incumbent Republican President George W. Bush on the basis of the 43rd president’s policies on tax breaks and college funding.
 Norton lent his voice to Bush’s opponent, Sen. John Kerry, making speeches on his behalf.